trent-gill/new-student-advising/README.md

 I created this resource so advisors can work from a shared understanding of advising in Student Services.
 It was created in consultation with Alex Braun and Laurie Schewchuk.

+!
+Also available as a [PDF](https://www.brandonu.ca/academic-advising/files/BU-Academic-Advising-Syllabus-2018-19.pdf), if fancy, printable documents are your thing.

 ### Advisors

 **Office:** Student Services (McKenzie Building 102-105)